 6. The Domestic Production Activities deduction will be repealed.
 This was a tax incentive for businesses to produce most of their goods and services in the U.S. rather than overseas.

 These changes go into effect for the 2018 tax filing year, so it’s important to get your head around them now and start preparing.
 If you have any questions about how the TCJA affects your business or you as an individual, you can speak to an Incfile representative.
-We even have professionals who are ready to help file your business taxes if you need assistance.
+We even have professionals who are ready to help you with your business accounting if you need assistance.